 Motithang Takin Preserve

-There's a wonderful view of Thimphu valley from the hillside below the telecommunications tower (2685m), high above the town at the end...
+There's a wonderful view of Thimphu valley from the hillside below the Bhutan Broadcasting Service (BBS) tower (2685m), high above the...

 National Institute of Traditional Medicine